-Using Other Chargers

-Another convenient option for charging the included battery is an AC peakdetecting charger that plugs directly into an AC wall outlet, such as the Traxxas EZ-Peak Plus Charger (part #2970) or Traxxas EZ-Peak Dual Charger (part #2972) when used in conjunction with the Traxxas High-Current Connector adapter (part #3061).
-Both chargers contain special peak-detection circuitry that automatically shuts the charger off when the battery is fully charged.
+Using Other Chargers Another convenient option for charging the included battery is an AC peakdetecting charger that plugs directly into an AC wall outlet, such as the Traxxas EZ-Peak Plus Charger (part #2933).
+It contains special peak-detection circuitry that automatically shuts the charger off when the battery is fully charged.